 Configure the Tool

-A unique identifier for each data record is necessary for the Fuzzy Match tool to work.
-Inspect your data—if there is no such key field, add a Record ID tool one step upstream.
+A unique identifier for each data row is necessary for the Fuzzy Match tool to work.
+Inspect your data—if there is no key column, add a Record ID tool 1 step upstream.

-- Purge Mode (All Records Compared): All records from a single source are compared to identify duplicates.
+- Find Values to Purge: All rows from a single source are compared to identify duplicates.

-- Select the Field Name to match on.
-Any field already in the input connection will be available from this dropdown list.
+- Select the Column Header to match on.
+Any column already in the input connection will be available from this dropdown list.

 - Select the Match Style from the dropdown list.
 Choices include: